HOME |

 3

-Though I have started fixing the generation process a little bit, which (should) result in having a better-looking, less bloated website.
+Though I have started refining the generation process, which should result in having a better-looking, less bloated website.

 4

-Now this last one is not fully necessary, but I would appreciate it if I gradually added citations here; I feel like it is going to help a lot when reading the articles some months/years from now.
+Adding citations is not necessary, but I feel like it is going to help a lot when reading the articles some months/years from now.